Skip to content

 Conceptualising your Channel Incentive Programmes

-With the ideas generated from the brainstorming session, the next step is to create some initial concepts – this will help the stakeholders visualise what the incentive programme could look like and how it will work.
+On top of the ideas generated from the brainstorming session, the next step is to create an identity for the incentive, even if it is the same as you have run before – this will help drive incentive registrations from your target participants and help your stakeholders visualise what the incentive programme could look like and how it will work.

 The concept broken down includes:

-• The incentive brand banner or logo: something which will go on all incentive communications and collateral to easily indicate what the communication is regarding
+• The incentive brand banner or logo: this will go on all incentive communications and collateral to easily indicate what the communication is regarding

 • A process diagram – outlining visually how it will work